Guillaume Thierry

-Guillaume Thierry (born 15 September 1986) is a track and field athlete from the Republic of Mauritius.
+Guillaume Thierry (born 15 September 1986) is a Mauritian track and field athlete.
 He first represented his country at pole vault in which he competed at the 2003 World Youth Championships in Athletics held in Sherbrooke, Canada.
 He now competes in the decathlon and holds the Mauritian national record set on 11–12 September 2013 in Nice, France at the VII Francophone Games.
 He is the first Mauritian ever to score more than 7000 points in this event.

 Private life

 Patrick Guillaume Lloyd Thierry was born in Moka, La Clinique Mauricienne.
 He went to college at St Andrews School and then attended the University of Mauritius where he completed a Degree in Management in August 2008 and a Master in Human Resource Studies in November 2010.
 He also completed computer studies at ICL (Innovative and Creative Learning Ltd.) on Computer Repairs and Maintenance and Networking.

 He married Anna-Louisa Leveque on 15 December 2012.
 Their daughter Colleen was born on 17 May 2013.